launchableinc/hands-on-lab/HANDSON3.md

 </details>
 <br>

 You can view the subset result log in the GitHub Actions log.
-For example:
+For example (The ratio between the subset and the rest may vary.):

 ```
 |           |   Candidates |   Estimated duration (%) |   Estimated duration (min) |